-14. Install the magneto cover using a new gasket and secure with the cap screws.
+14. Place the seal protector into the end of the crank-shaft; then install the magneto cover using a new gasket and secure with the cap screws.
 Using the pattern shown, tighten to 8 ft-lb.

-AT THIS POINT To service any one specific component, only limited disassembly of components may be necessary.
+To service any one specific component, only limited disassembly of components may be necessary.
 Note the AT THIS POINT information in each sub-section.